rnellen/Ubuntu-Post-Install/README.md

 # Ubuntu-Bionic-Post-Install
-Scripts to Automate Ubuntu 18.04 Post Install
+Script to Automate Ubuntu 18.04 Post Install

 # Why
 - Save time by not having to type out all the commands to set up your machine post install.

-- Simplicity, wget the script and let it run.
+- Simplicity - wget the script and let it run.

-# Whats on each script?
+# Whats on the script?
 Ubuntu 18.04 post install script

 - Change root password